Quantum Kernels and Support Vector Machines

 -

-The feature 'Amount' is the transaction Amount.
+The 'Amount' feature is the transaction amount.

 -

-Data is freely available through Kaggle [2]
+The data is freely available through Kaggle [2].

-Loading the Kaggle "Credit Card Fraud Detection" data set
+Loading the Kaggle "Credit Card Fraud Detection" Dataset

-input_file = path / "../resources/creditcard.csv"
+input_file = "../resources/creditcard.csv"

 # comma delimited file as input